Posts Tagged Rebecca

 I’m aware I might be taking this too literally, but I think it’s an illumination of how a writer’s mind works, how we use what we read – and indeed how we choose it.

 Non-creative people rarely understand this, but to a writer, the whole world is an aquarium.
 We are not spectators, we’re on a life mission to make stuff.
-Everything is a potential teacher or a trigger.
+Everything is a potential teacher or a books 0012trigger.
 We can’t turn it off.
 Anything might be significant and we might end up bonding with a book for the oddest reasons.
 One publication I’d put in my very enormous favourites compilation isn’t even a published book.
 It’s the colour chart of the paint manufacturer Farrow & Ball.
 The names of the paints (Clunch, Elephant’s Breath, James White) give me a world of delight.

 Indeed I bet most writers have books they wouldn’t put on their public Goodreads profile because they don’t reflect their ‘tastes’, yet they keep them close at hand.
 When I’m researching ways to handle an idea I’m just as likely to seek out novels that treated it badly or ruined it, because I need to discover what mistakes were made.